-- (1) This Code applies to all companies whose securities are admitted to trading on the Ghana Stock Exchange except where paragraph (2) applies. - (2) Where a company meets the conditions at (a) (b) and (c), the Commission may waive some or all of the provisions in this Code: - (a) the company's securities are also admitted to trading on a stock exchange outside Ghana; - (b) the company is incorporated outside Ghana; and - (c) the company is subject to corporate governance requirements in the country where the securities are traded or where the company is incorporated. - (3) Where a company has a constitution that makes requirements that are inconsistent with this Code: - (a) the company shall notify the Commission of the nature the inconsistencies; and - (b) the Commission may agree that the company shall be exempt from the relevant provision in the Code: - (i) for twelve months from the date that the transitional period described in paragraph (37) expires: or, if sooner, - (ii) the date on which the relevant provisions in the constitution are amended. - (4) If, after twelve months from the date of this Code coming into force, the constitution of the company in the circumstances described at paragraph (3) has not been amended, the relevant provisions in this Code shall apply.
-The company and its officers shall, from that time, comply with the provisions of this Code, notwithstanding any contrary provisions in the constitution of the company.
+- (1) This Code applies to all companies whose securities are admitted to trading on the Ghana Stock Exchange except where sub paragraph (2) applies. - (2) Where a company meets the conditions at (a) (b) and (c) below, the Commission may waive some or all of the provisions in this Code, if it is satisfied that, notwithstanding the waiver, the company will still be subject to adequate provisions on corporate governance: - (a) the company's securities are also admitted to trading on a stock exchange outside Ghana; - (b) the company is incorporated outside Ghana; and - (c) the company is subject to corporate governance requirements in the country where the securities are traded or where the company is incorporated. - (3) Where a company has a constitution that makes requirements that are incompatible with this Code: - (a) the company shall notify the Commission of the nature of the incompatibility; and - (b) the Commission may agree that the company shall be exempt from the relevant provision in this Code: - (i) for twelve months from the date that the transitional period described in paragraph (39) expires: or, if sooner, - (ii) the date on which the relevant provisions in the constitution are amended. - (4) If, after twelve months from the date the transitional period expires, the constitution of the company in the circumstances described at sub paragraph (3) has not been amended, the relevant provisions in this Code shall apply.
+The company and its officers shall, from that time, comply with the provisions of this Code, notwithstanding any contrary provisions in the constitution of the company. - (5) For the avoidance of doubt, a company may continue to apply provisions in their constitution which are different from this Code and may be stronger in their effect, provided that the minimum requirements in this Code are met.